 SENIOR Data ANALYST

-Ray Leslie is the Senior Data Assistant at Norwalk ACTS, supporting many of the data initiative projects for Norwalk ACTS under Data Director Paula Palermo.
-His responsibilities include assistance in data collection, manipulation, and visualization projects in collaboration with the Data Director to support Norwalk ACTS members and to help lead the effort in using student and community data to improve the outcomes for Norwalk’s children.
+Ray Leslie is the Senior Data Analyst, supporting many of the data initiative projects for Norwalk ACTS.
+His responsibilities include data collection, manipulation, and visualization projects to support Norwalk ACTS members and to help lead the effort in using student and community data to improve the outcomes for Norwalk’s children.
 Ray is a long-time member of the Norwalk community.
 He was born and raised in Norwalk and is also a student who graduated from Brien McMahon High School as a member of the Class of 2010.

 Before joining Norwalk ACTS, Ray graduated from Virginia Tech with a BS in Business Management Consulting and spent four years gaining valuable experience in a data-driven atmosphere working for two of the world’s largest e-commerce and travel booking platforms: Priceline.com and Booking.com.
 His passion for data analytics and technology grew even further during that time.
 Since then, Ray has devoted his time, focus, and energy toward pivoting career paths and becoming a student of data.
 Ray is a self-taught Tableau Software and Python Programming enthusiast living in Portland, Maine.